cjacker/opensource-toolchain-gd32vf103/README.md

 make install
 ```

-After installation, riscv toolchain will be installed to "/opt/riscv-gnu-toolchain" dir, and the [target triplet](https://wiki.osdev.org/Target_Triplet) of gcc should be 'riscv32-unknown-elf-', that's to say, the riscv gcc command is 'riscv32-unknown-elf-gcc' and same for g++/gdb etc.
+It will be installed to "/opt/riscv-gnu-toolchain" dir, and the [target triplet](https://wiki.osdev.org/Target_Triplet) of gcc should be 'riscv32-unknown-elf-'.

-Since the installation is not to standard PATH dir, you need add '/opt/riscv-gnu-toolchain/bin' to PATH env according to the shell you use, then you can use these command everywhere. for example, for bash:
+Since the prefix is not set to standard dir, you need add '/opt/riscv-gnu-toolchain/bin' to PATH env. for example, for bash, add it to ~/.bashrc:
 ```
 export PATH=/opt/riscv-gnu-toolchain/bin:$PATH
 ```
-you can add it to `~/.bashrc`, launch terminal and try to run `riscv32-unknown-elf-gcc` in terminal to see it works or not.

 ### 2.2 Use prebuilt toolchain
-There are a lot of prebuilt riscv toolchains you can download and use directly if they support the arch 'rv32imac'.
-Here is two choice with well supported.
+There are a lot of prebuilt riscv toolchains you can download and use directly if it support the arch 'rv32imac'.
+Here are two choices with well support.

 *   Nuclei official toolchain

-Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php, up to this tutorial writing, the lastest version is "nuclei_riscv_newlibc_prebuilt_linux64_2022.01.tar.bz2". after download, just extract it to somewhere and modify the PATH env, for example:
+Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php, up to this tutorial written, the lastest version is "nuclei_riscv_newlibc_prebuilt_linux64_2022.01.tar.bz2".

+after download finished, extract it to somewhere and modify the PATH env, for example:

 ```
 sudo mkdir -p /opt/nuclei-riscv-toolchain